The Inflation Reduction Act: what you need to know

 MORE RESOURCES

-In addition, there will be a new point-of-sale rebate for people earning up to 150% of area median income that will apply to heat pumps, heat pump water heaters, and heat pump clothes dryers.
+The HEAR Rebate includes a point-of-sale rebate for people earning up to 150% of area median income that will apply to heat pumps, heat pump water heaters, and heat pump clothes dryers.
 The rebate has a $14,000 cap.

 MORE RESOURCES

-Visit MN Air Source Heat Pump Collaborative to learn more about product eligibility for tax credits, plus check out their rebate map for Minnesota.
+Visit MN Air Source Heat Pump Collaborative to learn more about product eligibility for tax credits, plus a list of Minnesota utilities and any rebates they offer for heat pumps.

 Visit the ENERGY STAR Rebate Finder.